-Marketers tend to pay all their attention to metrics, such as website traffic, views, and engagement.
+Marketers tend to pay attention to metrics such as website traffic, views, and engagement.

-But all that means nothing if it doesn’t help in lead generation and conversions.
-While running marketing campaigns, your prime focus should be on getting returns at lower costs.
+But all that means nothing if it doesn’t help lead generation and conversions.
+While executing marketing campaigns, your main focus should be optimising your advertising spend to achieve lower-cost returns.

 That brings us to two important metrics — return on investment or ROI and cost per lead (CPL).
 The numerical data derived after calculation will help you plan your marketing strategy and optimise business goals accordingly.

-However, most marketers struggle when it comes to calculating ROI and CPL accurately.
+However, most marketers face hurdles when it comes to accurately calculating your Google Ads ROI and CPL within the ad network, particularly in PPC advertising.
 That’s why we’re here today with a comprehensive guide on how to calculate CPL and ROI in Google Ads.
 Additionally, we’ll highlight ways to improve these metrics (reducing cost per lead to increase ROI) to help you get the most out of your ad campaigns.

 So, let’s begin!